From board books to fiction, take a look at these fantastic zoo books for kids! Perfect for learning about animals and a visit to the zoo.

 ZooZical by Judy Sierra and Marc Brown

-(also Wild About Books also by same winning duo of Judy Sierra and Marc Brown)
+Wild About Books by Judy Sierra and Marc Brown

 My Heart is Like a Zoo by Michael Hall

 Color Zoo by Lois Elhert

 To examine any book more closely at Amazon, please click on image of book.